This is a list of sport and recreation management courses. For more information, see Health and Human Physiology.

 SRM:1072 Leisure and the Liberal Arts3 s.h.

 Integration of the ideal of a liberal education with worthy, meaningful use of free time in contemporary society; classic writings in the humanities.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 SRM:1085 Introduction to Travel and Tourism3 s.h.